Registration and deadlines

 |Additional module A – to the overview (PDF 147,7 KB)|

 |Additional module A – must be completed|

-of Higher Education and Training health professions –
+of Higher Education and Training in health professions

 |Baccalaureate||Additional module A – must be completed|

-Candidates with a professional diploma but no FVB, or holders of a degree from a College of Higher Education and Training, which is not mentioned on the list above, do not meet the school's formal admission requirements.
+Candidates with a professional diploma but no FVB do not meet the school's formal admission requirements.
 They will first have to complete a Baccalaureate or a FVB (for more information go to the vocational college in your area or a careers advisory service).